indeyets/appserver-in-php/README.markdown

 [![Latest Stable Version](https://poser.pugx.org/aip/aip/v/stable.png)](https://packagist.org/packages/aip/aip)

-Web server interface for PHP, inspired by Ruby’s Rack and Python’s WSGI.
+Web server interface for PHP, inspired by Ruby’s [Rack](http://rack.github.io/) and Python’s [WSGI](http://wsgi.readthedocs.org/).
 It provides a common API for connecting PHP frameworks and applications to webservers.

 The main idea is, that your app, if built for this protocol, will be able to preload resources, preconnect to databases and response to requests **really** fast.

-PHP 5.3+ is required, as it provides new garbage collector for cyclic references, which is critical for long-running apps.
+PHP 5.3+ is required, as it provides [garbage collector](http://docs.php.net/gc) for cyclic references, which is critical for long-running apps.

 ## Installation